matthewfcarlson/matthewfcarlson.github.io/content/projects/crowdtrivia/index.md

 FFMPEG offers some great options to stream from a file or camera straight to the RTMP endpoint.
 Something like [v4l2loopback](https://github.com/umlaeute/v4l2loopback) fits the bill, which is a virtual camera.

+At first I used an [rtsp-simple-server](https://github.com/aler9/rtsp-simple-server#standard) and streamed it to a VLC instance on my local dev box.
+But after the initial concept was proven, I switched to Youtube's endpoint.

 My test command ended up like this.

 ```